Call now

 • Hiring legal counsel immediately allows us to start building your defense.
 We can conduct our own investigation as well.

 • If a trial happens, jury selection and opening statements come first.
-Then the prosecution presents their case and witnesses to try to prove your guilt.
+Then, the prosecution presents their case and witnesses to try to prove their guilt.
 You do not have to testify if you choose not to.

 • We thoroughly cross-examine all prosecution witnesses and make motions for acquittal if the state has not met its burden.
-Then we present your defense and call our witnesses.
+Then, we present our defense and call our witnesses.

 • The jury receives instructions from the judge and hears closing arguments before deliberating on a verdict.
 If convicted, sentencing occurs later before the judge.